 Probiotics don't only come in ingestible forms; they're available as suppositories as well.
 If you're experiencing recurrent vaginal infections, consider asking your physician to prescribe a lactobacillus suppository to normalize the vaginal flora.

 Consult an Expert to Balance Hormones

 The relationship between hormones and vaginal flora is different for every individual and vital to overall health and wellness.
 Sometimes, these hormonal changes can disturb the vaginal microbiome.
 According to Denniston, "changes in the vaginal microflora can lead to BV and other infections."

-Your OBGYN or an expert in maintaining balanced hormones (like a naturopathic doctor) can help figure out little tweaks in diet and lifestyle to help your hormones sync up.
+Your OBGYN or other experts in maintaining balanced hormones (like a naturopathic doctor) can help figure out little tweaks in diet and lifestyle to help your hormones sync up.

 See a Physician

 Sometimes, BV may go away using home remedies that effectively balance vaginal pH.
 However, both of our experts note that BV can also lead to much more serious issues if left untreated.
 Hill advises, "You should see a doctor if your symptoms don’t resolve with the probiotics within a few weeks.
 For many women, if you have never had BV before, it is best to see a physician to confirm the diagnosis."
 The most commonly prescribed antibiotic to treat BV is metronidazole, according to Hill.
 It's important to continue the full course of antibiotics, even if your symptoms disappear or diminish sooner.

 Deniston underscores the importance of medical care when it comes to vaginal infections.
 "If you suspect that you have BV or have symptoms of itching, irritation, odor, or discharge, it's important to get a proper diagnosis with your doctor."
 Self-diagnosis can be problematic with vaginal infections, especially because the risks associated without proper treatment can be serious.
 "If left untreated, BV can lead to serious complications such as infertility, other infections, chronic pelvic pain, and chronic pelvic inflammatory disease," explains Deniston.